-6.5 How often are PMP exams conducted?PMP Computer-Based Tests (CBTs) are conducted everyday, all over the world.
-As I mentioned above, the exam is administered by Prometric.
-You need to book the exam slot with the Prometric test center near your location.
+PMP Computer-Based Tests (CBTs) and Online Proctored Tests (OPT) are conducted everyday, all over the world.
+As I mentioned above, the exam is administered by Pearson VUE.
+You need to book the exam slot with the Pearson VUE.
 When you get to take the exam depends upon the availability of test slot.

 Paper-Based Tests (PBTs) are conducted on pre-scheduled dates.

 No and Yes.
 All PMI examinations are administered in English.
 However, language aids for the questions and answers of the PMP and CAPM examinations are available to assist you if English is your second language.

 Language aids are available in the following 12 languages:

 Language aids are online instructions in one of the 12 languages listed above.

 7.7 What do I need to bring to the test center for taking the PMP exam?

 You are advised to bring the following items to the test center for taking the PMP exam:

 - Two forms of identification (see the next section for valid forms of identifications)